 So, the recommendation is to set up a bank account with a Digital Bank because they don’t have to report anything to your country of tax residency.

 How do I know this?

-I wrote them an email and received a response and did a bit of research.
+I wanted to know the exact benefits of mobile banking, so I wrote them an email and received a response and did a bit of research.

 Here is the response I got from Revolut in February 2020:

 Thank you for your request to explain whether Revolut has legal obligations to share information with tax authorities around the world under the Common Reporting Standard.